rhomobile/rhomobile-docs/docs/en/edge/guide/apisummary.md

   </tbody>
 </table>

 Some API classes that may have been available in RhoMobile Suite 2.2 and have not yet have been incorporated in the new Common API class set for RhoMobile Suite 5.0, here these APIs are marked with an asterisk (*).
-However these APIs are still available in the 2.2 format.
+However these APIs are still available in the 2.2 format but only in Ruby.
 The following API classes will soon be incorporated in future versions of RhoMobile Suite 5.x in order to supply both a Common API format in both JavaScript and Ruby.

 **NOTE: When using 2.2 API's in RhoMobile 5.0, the [2.2 API compatibility matrix](../../2.2.0/rhoelements/apicompatibility) still applies.**